Max Felchlin: Products and services

 Max Felchlin primarily sells wholesale to other confectioners, such as Sprüngli.
 The most prominent retail product is the Grand Cru line, introduced in 1999, which includes the Maracaibo Clasificado 65%.
 Felchlin proposes milk and white chocolates made exclusively with milk from the Entlebuch Biosphere, named "Grand Cru Opus Lait de Terroir".

 Since 1988, the company has also offered on-site training for pastry chefs and other customers at its Condirama building in Schwyz.

+Various fine chocolate manufacturers have their products produced by Felchlin.
+The company also supplies various confectioneries and confectioneries in Switzerland.
+In addition, Felchlin also offers training courses, seminars, recipe creations and technical support for business customers.

+In 1999, the company was the first Swiss chocolate manufacturer to introduce the term "Grand Cru" for a selection of their couvertures (high-quality chocolate that is processed further).
+This means that only fine cocoa from a defined origin is used for these couvertures.
+Felchin processes beans from regions where the fine cocoa Criollo and Trinitario grows.
+These varieties are lower yield than the forastero beans processed by much of the cocoa industry, but are said to be more flavorful.
+To do this, Felchlin's chief buyer regularly travels to the regions of origin and buys the cocoa directly there.
+Max Felchlin AG is therefore taking on a pioneering role in the chocolate industry when it comes to sustainability.
+This peculiarity has been documented several times in the media.

 Awards and recognitions

 A chocolate from the company's Grand Cru line, the Maracaibo Clasificado (65%), is named as the "World's Best Chocolate" by the Accademia Maestri Pasticceri Italiani in 2004.